 When using a lookup operation, both the key column specified in the lookup when created and the column specified as an argument in the operation are searched for matching values.
 When they are found, the corresponding value of the lookup column selected as the operation will be added to the new column.

 In the example above, both columns are created with the lookup values, showing the street and printer brand corresponding to the IPs of the clientIpAddress column that are also in the key column of the lookup table.
 These columns will show null for those IPs that are not included in the lookup table.

 Add all the values in a row

 When a match is found between the content of your query and a value in your lookup key column, you can select the Whole entry of... operation to add all the values in that lookup row as a JSON object in a new column.

-To do it, follow the steps in the process explained above but instead of selecting one of the lookup columns, select the Whole entry of... operation that appears in the list.
+To do it, follow the steps in the process explained above but the operation selected must be Whole entry of... instead.

 You can split the resulting JSON objects into their different key/value pairs and transform them into different data types using the operations in the JSON group.